 The gospel proclaims the sovereign reign of the risen King,

-the increase and final triumph of His kingdom,
+the increase and coming consummation of His kingdom,

-when He comes again in glory to judge and make all things new,
+when He returns in glory to judge and make all things new,

 and celebrates the plundering of Satan’s kingdom,